joseph-cchang/Python_Programming_CS9/README.md

 # Python_Programming_CS9

-This is a compilation of the lab assignments, homeworks, and lectures completed in the Python Programming Class at UCSB
+This is a compilation of all the lab assignments applying the knowledge from the homeworks, quizzes, and lectures in the Python Programming Class at UCSB